-Sure you may have heard of the importance of flexibility for you physical health in perhaps your yoga class, but have you ever heard of Psychological Flexibility?
-Psychological Flexibility is a term that is used in Acceptance and Commitment Therapy.
+Sure you may have heard of the importance of flexibility for you physical health in, perhaps your yoga class, but have you ever heard of psychological flexibility?
+Psychological flexibility is a term that is used in Acceptance and Commitment Therapy.
 This therapy is gaining popularity and emphasises the importance of psychological flexibility.

-To define psychological flexibility, let’s explore what the word “flexibility” means.
-Flexibility is “the quality of bending easily without breaking”.
-If we apply this definition to our mental heath, then Psychological Flexibility has to do with our mental ability to cope with change, struggles, or discomfort without breaking.
-Think of it as a way of holding discomfort mentally without allowing it to impact your behavior, like your muscle can withhold bending without being damaged.
+To define psychological flexibility, let’s explore what the word ‘flexibility’ means.
+Flexibility is ‘the quality of bending easily without breaking’.
+If we apply this definition to our mental heath, then psychological flexibility has to do with our mental ability to cope with change, struggles, or discomfort without breaking.
+Think of it as a way of holding discomfort mentally without allowing it to impact your behaviour, like your muscle can withhold weight without being damaged.

-Psychological Flexibility is important because it allows us stability in an ever changing world.
+Psychological flexibility is important because it provides stability in an ever changing world.
 Life will inevitably throw curveballs.
-Having the ability to adapt to life changes or cope with difficult life events can greatly change your quality of life.
-Psychological flexibility will allow you to pursue what is most important to your life, regardless of what struggles or changes you may face along the way.
+Having the ability to adapt to life changes or to cope with difficult life events can greatly change the quality of your life.
+Psychological flexibility will allow you to pursue what is most important in your life, regardless of what struggles or changes you may face along the way.

 Be in the Here and Now.
 Some may refer to this as mindfulness.
 The first step is to be aware of your thoughts and feelings.
 For example, you are on your way to work when you get stuck in traffic.
 You have an important call that you may miss if you are late.
 Take note when you notice yourself getting stressed and angry.

-Monitor your thoughts.
-Our minds tend to label situations and then run wild with “what ifs”.
-Catch yourself if you find yourself going down a mental rabbit hole of “what ifs”.
-What if this traffic makes me late to work?
+Notice your thoughts.
+Our minds tend to label situations and then run wild with ‘what ifs’.
+Catch yourself if you find yourself going down a mental rabbit hole of ‘what ifs’.
+What if I am late to work?
 What if I miss that important call because of this?
-What if I loose the account?
+What if I lose my job?

 Acceptance.
 Don’t try to fight feelings or emotions.
 We often try to push down feelings that are uncomfortable.
 For example, make note that you are frustrated about the traffic.
 It is okay to feel frustrated.